damianzajac21/gad405-2/README.md

-# gad405-2
+## GAD 405 Part2

-Game Arts and Design : GAD 405 Creative Coding : Three Exercises with Phaser
+### Repository for Game Arts and Design, Creative Coding Part 2

+## Session 10: Project 1

+## Session 11: Project 2

+## Session 12: Project 3

+Please refer to the course notes for details.